Are you confused about what an ISO Management System is?

 ISO Standards are produced in series, also referred to as families.
 This means that they include different editions of the same Standard.

 For instance; ISO 9000 is often referred to as the family name.
-ISO 9001 is then the edition you would want to be certified to because it specifies the basic requirements you must fulfil to implement a Management System which demonstrates that you can consistently provide products and services that meet your customers’ needs, as well as the applicable statutory and regulatory requirements.
+ISO 9001 is the edition you would want to be certified to because it specifies the basic requirements you must fulfil to implement a Management System which demonstrates that you can consistently provide products and services that meet your customers’ needs, as well as the applicable statutory and regulatory requirements.

 When implementing the 9001 Management System, you might then choose to adopt the practices described in ISO 9004 because it is designed to make your quality management system more efficient in achieving your business goals and objectives and it gives guidelines for enhancing an organisation’s ability to achieve sustained success.